sarathsreedharan/icaps2024.github.io/content/program/workshops/wipc.md

 As suggested by the list of topics, we encourage the submission of position papers as well as other submissions that do not fit the mold of a typical conference paper.

-Paper submissions will be handled in OpenReview (we will post the link soon).
+Paper submissions will be handled in OpenReview (https://openreview.net/group?id=icaps-conference.org/ICAPS/2024/Workshop/WIPC).
 The review process will be single blind for reviewers and double blind for the general public.
 All reviews of accepted papers will be made public via the OpenReview system.

 # Organization